The Mother Jones Press Room

 Awards and Accolades

-Mother Jones has been nominated for the industry's highest honor―the National Magazine Award for General Excellence―in each of the past four years, and has won twice.
+Mother Jones has been nominated for the industry's highest honor―the National Magazine Award for General Excellence―eight times in the magazine's history, and has won three times.
 MoJo has also garnered a slew of other awards for its reporting, illustration, and photography, including:

 - In 2014, the National Press Club awarded Mother Jones Senior Reporter Tim Murphy the Angele Gingras Humor Award for two "clever and brightly written stories," "What Would Happen If We Really Went to War Against Christmas?" and "A Day In the Life of a Snowden-Chasing Journalist at Sheremetyevo International Airport."